wujian16/Cornell-MOE/README.md

 1. Fitting a Gaussian Process (GP) with historical data
 2. Sampling the hyperparameters of the Gaussian Process via MCMC
-3. Finding the set of points to sample next with highest gain, by batch Expected Improvement (q-EI) or batch knowledge gradient (q-KG)
+3. Finding the set of points to sample next with highest gain, by batch Expected Improvement (q-EI) or batch knowledge gradient (q-KG) or derivative-enabled knowledge gradien orcontinuous-fidelity knowledge gradient
 4. Returning the points to sample

 Externally you can use Cornell-MOE through the the Python interface.
-Please refer to the examples in the file main.py in the folder qkg_examples.
+Please refer to the examples in the file main.py in the folder examples.

 ## Step-by-Step Install
 We recommend install from source (please see [Install Documentation][7] for details).
 We have tested the package on both Ubuntu and CentOS operating systems.
 Below we provide a step-by-step instruction to install Cornell-MOE on a AWS EC2 with Ubuntu operating system.